antmd/MailPluginManager/README.markdown

 #### Tool

-* Fix the Sparkle updating for plugins to actually do the work before quitting.
 * *Would be nice*
 * Crash Reporting.
 * Build out Launch Agent scheduling for boot-time validation and plugin scheduling.